 When hand-wringing isn’t hand-wringing…and other interesting fidget facts.

-Thursday and Friday, I was giving a training to a corporate group.
-Several members, I knew from a training last year, including “Marv.”
-Last year, when I first met Marv, I noticed an interesting quirk he had of wringing his hands.
+I was giving a training to a corporate group.
+I knew several members from a previous training including “Marv.”
+When I first met Marv, I noticed an interesting quirk he had of wringing his hands.

 It was in a much larger class and given the scope and reason for that training, I chose not to comment.
 The group accepted him, quirk and all, and it didn’t seem to be affecting his performance.

 With only 14 participants in this training and a performance refinement focus, I was able to give fuller attention to the possible “whys” and reasons behind Marv’s quirk.
 When someone wrings their hands the most common automatic snap judgment/assumption is hand-wringing is a negative body message.